Consensys/tessera/README.md

 Pick up this output and wrap it inside `ENC()` function, we should have the following `ENC(rJ70hNidkrpkTwHoVn2sGSp3h3uBWxjb)` in the config json file.

-### Migrating from Constellation to Tessera
-Tessera is the service used to provide Quorum with the ability to support private transactions, replacing Constellation.
-If you have previously been using Constellation, utilities are provided within Tessera to enable the migration of Constellation configuration and datastores to Tessera compatible formats.
-Details on how to use these utilities can be found in the [Tessera Documentation](https://docs.tessera.consensys.net/en/latest/HowTo/MigrateFromConstellation/).

 ## Further reading
 * The [Tessera Documentation](https://docs.tessera.consensys.net/en/latest/) provides additional information on how Tessera works, migrating from Constellation to Tessera, configuration details, and more.
 * [Quorum](https://github.com/consensys/quorum/) is an Ethereum-based distributed ledger protocol that uses Tessera to provide transaction privacy.